AlterRSPS/Alter/README.md

 * ### First of all Download:
 * [2024-06-19-rev222.tar.gz](https://archive.runestats.com/osrs/2024-06-19-rev222.tar.gz) , And make sure you're using correct Java Version.
 * Also make sure you have [Intellij](https://www.jetbrains.com/idea/download/#section=windows) installed, how to install intellij: [Youtube](https://www.youtube.com/watch?v=t8T5Qwa5d_o)

+> [!NOTE]
-  * Side note: Better use `Intellij 2023.2.6` : https://download.jetbrains.com/idea/ideaIU-2023.2.6.exe , as most of us noticed alot of flaws with kotlin script on newer Intellij versions
+> Side note: Better use `Intellij 2023.2.6` : https://download.jetbrains.com/idea/ideaIU-2023.2.6.exe , as most of us noticed alot of flaws with kotlin script on newer Intellij versions

 * Secondly open Intellij, (If you already have a project open, either do `File -> Close`, or `File -> New -> Project from Version Control`)
 * If you decided to use `Close method` you will see this window, click on `Get from VCS`